thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 *While learning BGP, I found that iBGP requires a full mesh because routes learned from one iBGP peer are not advertised to other iBGP peers.
 Although adding links to achieve this is simple in a lab, a full-mesh design does not scale in larger environments.
 To address this, Route Reflectors are used to relax this requirement by allowing reflected iBGP routes to be advertised to client peers.*

-- I thought R1 and R2 at the edge would be obvious choices to serve as RRs - so that R5 and R6 learn all routes.
-But in practice, I read it's actually better to split the responsibilities of your network devices.

 - We don't have to have EVERYTHING riding on the stability of R1 and R2 as they are already handling the eBGP.
 We'll configure R5 and R6 in the enterprise core as the RRs, so that all 4 iBGP routers can communicate and learn all BGP routes.